Buying A Houston Home? Do You Know What NOT To Buy?

 Each issue required huge price cuts to sell.

 Houston homes for sale with issues were harder to sell.
-Specifically, buyers required a greater discount on the list price to close the deal.
+Specifically, buyers required a greater discount off the list price to close the deal.

 An example is a Houston home that was listed at $300,000 and sold at $294,000.
 It has a 2% discount required to sell the home.
 This is not good for sellers.

-From our Close In Houston analysis, the median Houston home required a 2.1% discount off the list price to sell.
+From our Close In Houston analysis, the median Houston home needs a 2.1% discount off the list price to sell.

-Homes that possessed any of the 9 Kisses of Death required a larger discount off the list price to sell.
+Houston homes that have any of the 9 Kisses of Death required a larger discount off the list price to sell.

-Here's an anecdote from when we worked with buyers in Houston's Inner Loop.
-About 10-15% of the population will refuse to even consider property where they can hear a train.
+This is anecdotal, however, when we work with buyers in Houston's inner loop, about 10-15% of them will refuse to even consider a property where they can hear a train.
 In most cases, this concern stems from their children's safety more than noise pollution.

-The house could have every factor that's important to them, the right number of beds and the right home size.
-The house can even be priced less than their budget.
-But, these buyers will not even consider the property even if they are in the best areas to invest in real estate in Houston.
+The house could tick all the boxes that's important to them and be priced less than their budget, but buyers won't consider the home even if it is in the best areas to invest in Houston real estate.

 When there is low demand, prices fall.